 Recommended treatment depends on the type of disorder as well as the severity and persistency of pain.

-Less severe Achilles tendon injuries are managed with nonsurgical techniques such as nonsteroidal anti-inflammatory drugs, bracing, stretching, orthotic devices, physical therapy, and avoidance of activities that can aggravate the Achilles tendon.
+Less severe Achilles tendon injuries are managed with nonsurgical techniques such as nonsteroidal anti-inflammatory drugs, bracing, stretching, orthotic devices and physical therapy.
+You will also be asked to avoid activities that aggravate your condition.

 Types of Achilles Tendon Disorders